Honey flow: Speed of work

 Honeybees visit up to about 40 flowers per minute depending on floral type, nectar availability and weather conditions.
 Floral visitation rate by honeybees of some important crops:

 The longer the time period, the greater the nectar availability.
 It takes twice as much time to collect a load of nectar compared with a load of pollen.
 A bee will visit 100–1000 flowers per trip from the hive.

 There is general agreement that a single bee will do an average of 10 trips per day (range 7–13).
-Large single loads of nectar may weigh 70 mg for Italian bees.
-Sometimes a hive may gain 4–10 kg in a single day.
+Large single loads of nectar may weigh 70 mg (1 grain) for Italian bees.
+Sometimes a hive may gain 4–10 kg (9 to 22 lb) in a single day.
 For a 5 kg gain this means:

 In two days a strong hive with more than 20,000 foragers may fill a honey super.
 This is for nectar, ripe honey has its water fraction reduced significantly.